Nick Cross (American football)

-Nicolas "Nick" Cross (born September 10, 2001) is an American football safety for the Indianapolis Colts of the National Football League (NFL).
-He played college football at Maryland.
+Nicolas Cross (born September 10, 2001) is an American professional football safety for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Maryland Terrapins.

-Early years
+Early life

 Cross was born on September 10, 2001, the son of Michael and Anna Cross.
-His father, Michael, is from Jamaica and his mother is from Trinidad and Tobago.
+His father, Michael, is from Jamaica and his mother from Trinidad and Tobago.
 He attended the St. Jerome Academy in Hyattsville, Maryland for his early education.

-High school career

 Cross attended DeMatha Catholic High School in Hyattsville, Maryland.
 He played in the 2019 Army All-American Bowl.
 Cross was rated as four star recruit.
 He originally committed to Florida State University to play college football but switched to the University of Maryland, College Park.

 Cross also ran track while at DeMatha Catholic.
 He competed in the 60M, 100M, 200M, 4x100M relay, and 4x200M relay.
 He holds a personal best of 6.68s in the 60M.

 College career

 Cross played at Maryland from 2019 to 2021.
 During his career he started 21 of 29 games and recorded 134 tackles, six interceptions, three forced fumbles, and four sacks.
-After the 2021 season, he decided to forgo his senior season and enter the 2022 NFL Draft.
+Cross was voted Honorable Mention All-Big Ten in each of his three seasons at Maryland.
+After the 2021 season, he decided to forgo his senior season and enter the 2022 NFL draft.